russelljjarvis/Spike2Vec.jl/main.typ

 There is demand for a scalable algorithm that can detect repeating temporal spatial features in biological and synthetic data sets of cortical neuronal networks.
 An existing tool Spike Pattern Detection and Evaluation (SPADE) #cite("stella20193d", "quaglio2017detection", "shinomoto2005measure"), can detect repeating spatial temporal sequences, however it is only available in the Python language.
 Application of SPADE so far does not fully reconcile the attractor network theory of neuronal learning with spike train analysis.
 Reconciling the attractor network theory with in-silico and in-vivo spike trains is a prominant feature of this work.

 An un-answered question is their commanality in the size and shape of RPS between similar but different mammal brains.
 When electrodes are inserted into different brains, the spatial location of recording electrodes, never reaches the same target twice.
 Variability in the structure of brains is a rule, and when comparing two neurons that occupy roughly the same position, but in different individual brains.
 It is rarely justified to consider the identity of cortical neurons would not be considered to be the same entity.
 Nontheless it remaians viable and desirable to transform vectors derived from spike trains into a common set of coordinates, by finding the exact sequence of vector axis that maximises overlap between repeated patterns.
 Analogous to word2vec word embedding models that were famously used in recommendation systems.
 RTSPs can be compared against spike2vec embedding models, however, before this could happen, spike2vec vectors would need to be transformed to a common coordinate system, where spike train vectors from different individuals would be reconcilable with each other.
 The word2vec approach was found to generalize to other realms such as product recommendations using meta data @vasile2016meta, and human EEG recordings.
-In this work we show the beggining contributions of compiled Vectorized library of neuronal spike train recordings, that contains recordings from different individuals and also individuals belonging to different mammal species.By compiling a Vectorized library of neuronal spike train recordings, we will be able to transform vectors by swapping axis order of the constituent vectors to find the vector axis order that maximises overlap between replayed events from different organisms.
+In this work we show the beggining contributions of compiled Vectorized library of neuronal spike train recordings, that contains recordings from different individuals and also individuals belonging to different mammal species.
+By compiling a Vectorized library of neuronal spike train recordings, we will be able to transform vectors by swapping axis order of the constituent vectors to find the vector axis order that maximises overlap between replayed events from different organisms.

 //A scalable algorithm that can detect fine-grained repetitions quickly across large spiking datasets is desirable, as such a framework would provide a means to test for the tendency of neuronal activity to revisit states.